Theatre (THEA)

 Focuses on special acting challenges and techniques.
 Content varies with each semester offered.
 May be repeated for up to 6 credits with permission of the instructor.
 PREREQ: THEA 2251, THEA 2252, or permission of instructor.
 D

-THEA 4405 Advanced Costume Construction: 3 semester hours.
+THEA 4405 Stage Costume Design & Technology Practicum II: 3 semester hours.

-A study in period corset, costume styles and construction techniques.
-Working with understructures to achieve specific time period silhouette.
-PREREQ: THEA 2221.
-AF
+A study in period costume styles and construction techniques for production.
+Working with understructures to achieve specific time period silhouettes.
+Possible Assistant Design for main stage production.
+PREREQ: THEA 2221 or THEA 4403.

 THEA 4406 Advanced Light Design: 3 semester hours.